Disappearance of Kevin Andrew Collins: Aftermath

 The strain of Kevin's disappearance and the search for their son eventually led David and Ann Collins to divorce.
 On November 14, 2005, a purported identity thief pleaded guilty to stealing Kevin's name when applying for a passport in his name.
 Thinking that the case was too old for anybody to remember, he applied using the name "Kevin Andrew Collins" and provided falsified documentation to obtain a passport.
 A State Department employee who was processing the paperwork remembered the Kevin Collins abduction and alerted authorities.

 On January 29, 2013, police served a search warrant on a house in the 1100 block of Masonic Avenue.
 The concrete floor was removed after cadaver dogs indicated the possible presence of remains.
-It was reported, however, that preliminary reports indicated the remains to be from an animal, not a human.
+Preliminary reports indicated the remains to be from an animal, not a human.
 One month later, the National Center for Missing and Exploited Children released an age-enhanced image to show what Kevin may look like at 39.